jentery/engl230/schedule.md

 ## Week 4 (October 6th): Log Log Log

 * Zoom Class: "It's Interactive?" + Discussion Forum (Chapter 3)
-* Study: Chapter 3, "Keeping a Blog," including Porpentine and Brenda Neotenomie's [*With Those We Love Alive*](http://collection.eliterature.org/3/work.html?work=with-those-we-love-alive)
+* Study: Chapter 3, "Making a Simple Site," including Porpentine and Brenda Neotenomie's [*With Those We Love Alive*](http://collection.eliterature.org/3/work.html?work=with-those-we-love-alive)
 * Assignment: Prompt 3A in the Textbook

 Please publish your blogs by 9am on Friday, October 9th.
 We'll start marking them then.
 Thank you!